gigivangrinberg/clickscript/clickscript/README.md

 - Press ESC at any time to abort clicking.
 - The actual number of clicks may be less than requested if the duration is too short.
 - This script only works on macOS.
+- For Walt, it's recommended to use `--wait-for-space` so you can start clicking at the exact right moment.

 ## License